Reese’s Pieces Brownies from Scratch

 Instructions

 • Add the flour and chocolate chips, again stirring until smooth.
-Remember that if you don’t want your chocolate chips to melt, let the mixture cool off for about 20 minutes before adding in the chocolate chips.
+If you don't want your chocolate chips to melt, let the mixture cool off for about 15 minutes before adding in the chocolate chips.
+1 ½ cups all-purpose flour, 2 cups mini chocolate chips

-• Pour the batter into your prepared pan.
+• Pour the batter into the prepared pan and spread it evenly.
 Bake for about 30 minutes or until the edges of the brownies look set and the center is slightly puffy.

 • In a stand mixer, beat together the peanut butter and butter for 2 minutes with the whip attachment.
-Add in the powdered sugar and beat for an additional 2 minutes, adding milk in if the frosting is not at spreading consistency.
+Add in the powdered sugar and beat for an additional 2 minutes, adding milk in if the frosting is not at spreading consistency.ย 1 cup creamy peanut butter, 1 cup salted butter, 3 cups powdered sugar, 3 tablespoons 2% milk

 • After the brownies have cooled, spread on the icing, as generously as you like.
-Sprinkle on the Reese’s candy.
-Melt 1 block of semi-sweet chocolate in the microwave for 30 seconds or until melted.
-Drizzle the chocolate over the top.
+Sprinkle on the Reese's candy. ½ cup Reese’s Pieces candy

 Notes